A six-week program covering R language basics, packages and development environments

 Dates & Location

-On-campus section: Classes are held at DePaul University's Loop Campus at 243 S. Wabash Avenue, Chicago.
+On-campus section: Classes meet on Wednesday evenings (5:45pm-9:00pm).
+Classes are held at DePaul University's Loop Campus at 243 S. Wabash Avenue, Chicago.

-Please note tuition fees incurred for the Fundamentals of R Program are not eligible for deferment using the Employer Tuition Deferment Plan or for a payment plan using the In-Term Payment Plan.
+Please note tuition fees incurred for the Fundamentals of R Program are not eligible for participation in DePaul's Employer Tuition Deferment Plan or the In-Term Payment Plan.

 Each program requires a $40.00 (non-refundable) application fee that can be paid online (via credit card) during the online application process.
 If you need to pay this fee by check or money order, please make the check or money order payable to DePaul University and send it to: